Man dies after jumping out of moving car on Southwest Fwy

 This all happened on U.S. 59 and Fondren just before 11:35 p.m.

-The man was found dead at the scene after he was obliterated by multiple vehicles.
+The man was found dead at the scene after he was struck by multiple vehicles.

 Investigators told Eyewitness News that a man was high on PCP and jumped from the passenger side of a vehicle.